rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

   `proc_macro`, `test`), as well as the Rust runtime (`backtrace`, `rtstartup`, `lang_start`).

+- `tests/` contains the compiler tests.

-- `src/` contains the source code for rustdoc, clippy, cargo, the build system, compiler tests, language docs, etc.
+- `src/` contains the source code for rustdoc, clippy, cargo, the build system, language docs, etc.

 ## Compiler